Answer:

 3. Unmarried or, if married, not filing a joint return or only filing a joint return to claim a refund of income tax withheld or estimated tax paid.

 Additionally, you must meet the dependent taxpayer test.
 If you can be claimed as a dependent by another person, you can't claim anyone else as a dependent.
+If your niece can be claimed by you as your dependent, your niece cannot claim her son as a dependent of her own.

 The requirements for a qualifying child and a qualifying relative, as well as additional information regarding these tests, can be found in Publication 501, Dependents, Standard Deduction and Filing Information.